 SI.
-No. 3 Amount transferred to Unspent CSR Account Amount spent in the reporting Amount transferred t Amount remaining to be spent in succeeding Year under section 135 (6) Financial Year Name of the Fund Amount Date of transfer financial years
+No. 3 ncial Unspent CSR Account Amount spent in the reporting Financial Year cified under Schedule VII 6), if any Amount remaining to be spent in succeeding Year Name of the Fund Amount Date of transfer

 ----Not applicable-----

 (b) Details of CSR amount spent in the financial year for ongoing projects of the preceding financial year(s):